melodch/intothecatosphere/README.md

     * Create a new branch.
 Use this command to create a new branch and switch to it: `git checkout -b branch-name`
     * Start coding!

+* Run the following command in the project repo `git config core.hooksPath hooks` in order to execute git hooks.
+Run `chmod a+x hooks/pre-commit` and `chmod a+x hooks/commit-msg` to make the git hooks executable.

 * Format code to conform to the PEP 8 style guide.
 Any commits that you make will run an style check!
 To autoformat your code to this standard, install the autopep8 library and use the command `autopep8 -i script_name.py`

 * Any functions that you add should make use of docstrings to ensure readability of this project.
 The image below illustrates what kind of information is contained in a docstring.